1. Introduction

 With a black plate below the sign, reference can be made to the rules for privately managed parking schemes.

-E 37 Slow lane
+E 37 Crawler lane

 E 41 Speed specification for exit